 Nana’s story starts in the same way as that of many strays.
 He is a survivor who has his favourite haunts and warm spots for the cold winter months.
 He also has an eye for the best soft touch and settles on one young man, the one who drives a silver van with a warm hood, Satoru.

-This is a road move in book form.
+This is a road movie in book form.
 The story unfolds like layers of tissue paper around a gift, revealing more about the characters, their own individual stories and their impact on the life of Satoru.
 We know that Satoru has to rehome Nana when he begins his search.
 He starts with the closest friends from his past, and our question is ‘why’.

 Is Satoru getting married and his fiancé hates cats?
 Is Satoru moving abroad and Nana can’t travel there?
-Why is he being so affectionate and loving but still determined to give Nana a new home.
+Why is he being so affectionate and loving but still determined to give Nana a new home?
 As the pair visit their friends, the story transforms the lives of its characters in unexpected ways in true road movie style.
 This is until the story takes an unexpected turn and we work out what is happening.
-Piece by piece as though we are assembling a puzzle or watching a flower unfold we begin to understand.
+Piece by piece as though we are assembling a puzzle or watching a flower unfold, we begin to understand.

-The turn transforms the story into an extraordinary tale of love and recollection, making it a story that defines friendships as they lasts over time.
+The turn transforms the story into an extraordinary tale of love and recollection, making it a story that defines friendships as they last over time.
 The cat’s tale shows us how, even late in the day, friendship, affection and family ties can change every one of us for the better.

 [clickToTweet tweet=”A superb book that every cat lover will be touched by.
 Events and how these affect the lives of a #cat, his master and close friends. #Japan #travellingcat ” quote=”A superb book that every cat lover will be touched by. #” theme=”style3″]